 Why Autoimmune Disease Awareness is so Important

-March was Autoimmune Awareness month and in true “spoonie” fashion I’m writing about it several months late, mid-flare, and having been bed-bound for much of that time.
+This post has been a long time in the making.
+March was Autoimmune Awareness month and in true “spoonie” fashion I’m writing about it almost a year late, mid-flare, and having been bed-bound for much of that time.
 Well, trust me—I’m aware!
 All jokes aside, an important aspect of Autoimmune Awareness month is increasing attention to and broadening understanding about autoimmune diseases.
 Although March has long been over, awareness does not need to be restricted to a designated time.
 Just as those with autoimmunity live with it year-round, advocacy should be continuous, too.
 Our aim, as advocates and allies, is to create more opportunities to advance research, reconfigure a world that is centered around the non-disabled, and bring hope to those living with autoimmune conditions.

 Although symptoms may vary, at its core autoimmune diseases are “[conditions] in which the immune system mistakenly attacks and damages healthy body tissue and cells, rather than protecting the body as it was designed to do.”
 There are over 100 known autoimmune diseases; some affect specific body parts, while others can involve multiple organs at a time.
 The autoimmune conditions that I have (rheumatoid arthritis, Sjögren’s syndrome, and undifferentiated connective tissue disease) are systemic, meaning they fall into the latter categorization.
 Receiving a diagnosis is a long, grueling process that takes an average of 4.5 years and four physicians.
 Many times there isn’t a straight-forward test to determine if a patient has an autoimmune disease, or which one they have.
 I was extremely fortunate to have been diagnosed quickly despite being seronegative—meaning the usual markers that indicate a rheumatic condition aren’t found in my bloodwork.
 Even though I experienced symptoms prior to seeking help, I attributed it to everyday issues.
 My hands were abnormally achy?
 It’s because I was making DIY Harry Potter wands for my job!
 I was having trouble on my daily run?
 Obviously I didn’t stretch properly!
 I was feeling more tired than usual?
 I love naps, that’s all it is!
 My journey into the chronic illness world began with a lot of justification until I couldn’t ignore the symptoms anymore.
 Within a short amount of time I went from playing kickball with the kids at work, to needing mobility aids to get around.
 The swiftness of my diagnosis was due, in part, to a doctor that sent me to a rheumatologist even though my tests “came back normal” (cue the collective eye roll from the entirety of the chronic illness community!)
 From there I was whisked into a whirlwind of tests, treatments, and doctors appointments.